emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

    #. you're willing to try to resolve those conflicts, and
    #. you're prepared to test on all target platforms.

-[Checklist items for Customer-specific branches from branch-merge.rst omitted for now.
-RB 2023-01-07]

 .. _Travis CI build history for the repo: https://app.travis-ci.com/github/Ravenbrook/mps/builds